VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 **Steps:**
 1. Open the website homepage.
-2. Navigate to any category page containing products.
+2. Click on any category page containing products.

 **Expected Result:**
 - Each product tile displays: